Stride-Labs/stride/scripts/README.md

 sh ${SCRIPT_DIR}/init_chain.sh {NEW-HOST-ZONE}
 HOST_CHAINS=(GAIA JUNO OSMO ... {NEW-HOST-ZONE})
 ```
-* You'll have to run through once in order to get the IBC denom that you can use for the register host zone script
 * And that's it!
 Just start the network as normal, and make sure to rebuild the new host zone when running for the first time.